SUSE-Cloud/socok8s/doc/source/reference.rst

-In order to not pollute the developer/CI machine (called `localhost`), all the data relevant for a deployment (like any eventual override) is stored in a user-space `ANSIBLE_RUNNER_DIR` folder, with unprivileged access.
+In order to not pollute the developer/CI machine (called `localhost`), all the data relevant for a deployment (like any eventual override) is stored in a user-space |socok8s_workspace_default| folder, with unprivileged access.

 This also helps the story of running behind a corporate firewall: the `localhost` can be (connecting to)